Could USC make $1 million in beer sales? 'You would hope,' says Gamecocks AD

 USC has filled its last football coaching vacancy.

-The BOT approved Paul Jackson as director of football strength and conditioning.
+The board of trustees approved Paul Jackson as director of football strength and conditioning.
 Jackson, let go at Ole Miss after eight years when coach Matt Luke was fired, has numerous years of experience in the SEC.

 Jackson has a two-year contract worth $450,000 per year.